alexhsamuel/blog/_posts/2020-02-09-How to build a dict.markdown

 counts = { w: count(w) for w in words }
 ```
 - Pros: The loop and the dict structure are separated from the inner logic.
-- Cons: More typing.
+- Cons: No way to skip items.

-This doesn't work so well here, because we would like to skip words in
+This doesn't work so well here, because we would like to skip words that appear
-`STOP_WORDS`, but there is no easy way for the function `count()` to indicate
+in `STOP_WORDS`, but there is no easy way for the function `count()` to indicate
 that an item should be skipped.
 We could use a flag value to indicate, but this
 gets cumbersome.
 ```py